fission/fission.io/content/en/docs/_index.md

 Fission operates on _just the code_: Docker and Kubernetes are abstracted away under normal operation, though you can use both to extend Fission if you want to.

 Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called _environments_ (more below).
-Fission currently supports NodeJS, Python, Ruby, Go, PHP, Bash, and any Linux executable, with more languages coming soon.
+Fission currently supports NodeJS, Python, Go, Java, Ruby, PHP, Bash, and any Linux executable, with more languages coming soon.

 ## Performance: 100msec cold start